julienkay/com.doji.genesis/readme.md

 The package is a 'Hybrid Package', so it will install into your Packages folder as a local package.

 ## Usage
 - Generate a skybox using SkyboxLabs(https://skybox.blockadelabs.com/).
-Use the 'Share' Button to get a link with the ID.
+Use the 'Download' Button to save the file to your comnputer.
-- Back in Unity, use the menu *Genesis -> Import from Skybox Lab via ID*, enter the ID and hit *Import*
+- Back in Unity, use the menu *Genesis -> Import equirectangular panorama from disk*, select the downloaded file and hit *Open*

 ![menu_crop](https://user-images.githubusercontent.com/26555424/222116668-8b705af4-6674-4225-9664-f6313b1a72c2.png)